-When it comes to beaches you would be hard-pressed to find one more iconic than Waikiki Beach.
+When it comes to beaches you would be hard-pressed to find one more iconic than Waikiki, one of the best beaches in Hawaii.
 It’s the crown jewel of Honolulu’s attractions, and offers so much more than a strip of sand by the ocean.

 Lined with incredible shopping and beach bars, as well as a lovely park for a picnic, you’ll find there’s a ton of things to do at Waikiki Beach beside working on your tan.

 One of the main reasons why people flock to Waikiki Beach is to go surfing.
 If you’ve never surfed before, this is the perfect place to learn!